All Products >

 The difference between full and broad-spectrum products are also important to consider.
 Assuming you're OK with consuming a small amount of THC, a full-spectrum product will contain 0.3% or less THC.
 This small amount might help you fall asleep quicker, but it could leave you feeling drowsy the next morning - and it may not be an ideal daytime solution.

 A broad-spectrum solution will not contain THC so it may not help you fall asleep quite as quickly (though it should still help!) but it will likely leave you feeling more refreshed the next day - and it can double as a daytime remedy as well.
-Here at Big Sky Botanicals, we produce a complete line of broad-spectrum CBD products!
+Here at Big Sky Botanicals, we produce a complete line of broad-spectrum and full-spectrum CBD products!

 Determining the right dosage for your needs is best done through trial and error.
 Our general recommendation is 'go low, start slow'.
 Most people fall in a general range of 10-25mg per dose of CBD, but dialing in what works for you is very important.
 We've put together a complete guide on CBD dosing which you should refer to if you're new.